 The winter season brings icy roads, dangerous conditions and slippery surfaces in many areas.
 According to the most recent U.S. Bureau of Labor Statistics data from 2017, there were more than 20,000 occupational injuries related to ice, sleet and snow annually.
-Resources from the Occupational Safety and Health Administration help you prepare for inclement weather so that you can ensure worker safety throughout the winter.
+Resources from the Occupational Safety and Health Administration can help you prepare for inclement weather so that you can ensure worker safety throughout the winter.
 Follow these helpful recommendations to protect your workers and your business:

 Promote safe driving